 To be honest, this made it a lot easier to avoid large crowds and I would try my best to avoid rush hour.
 I obsessively washed my hands before I departed each train station and I carried hand sanitiser with me everywhere.
 During my hotel stay, bottles of hand sanitizer were stationed at various public meeting points of the hotel.
 All staff wore face masks and gloves as precautions.
 Many locals wore face masks in public and understood the meaning of personal space, thankfully.
 I have always made it a habit to wipe down my phone every day but during this trip, I did so more frequently than usual.
 At restaurants, it was custom for staff to wear masks and provide customers with hand wipes.

 I learnt so much about myself doing this trip.
-The language barrier forced me to trust strangers, heightened my senses, kept me on my toes to explore, hear unfamiliar sounds and scents.
+The language barrier forced me to trust strangers, heightened my senses, kept me on my toes to explore, hear and smell unfamiliar sounds and scents.
 I loved that Japan is quite a homogeneous society, sill keeping to its traditions and culture in contrast to western Europe.
-I lose sight of the familiar comforts of home and embraced my surroundings.
+I lost sight of the familiar comforts of home and embraced my surroundings.

 There’s this phrase ‘African timing’ and according to the urban dictionary it means when one says they will arrive at a certain time, but arrive much later.
 I have a confession to make…..I’m one of those people who do African timing a lot but when I was in Japan, I was committed to always being on time for everything.
 I learnt very quickly that when it comes to time, Japanese people do not come to play.
 It is customary for Japanese people to be punctual.
 The tour guides would arrive at least 20 minutes early, the trains, buses and activities were always on schedule.

 I immersed myself in culinary experiences and took myself on a street food tour around Nakamise Dori, Ameya Yokocho, and the young pop culture city, Harajuku.
 I spent an early afternoon baking and cooking with a Japanese nutritionist.
-I loved the fact that this experience was in her home as it felt homely and comfortable.
+Also, I loved the fact that this experience was in her home as it felt homely and comfortable.
 Besides, it was refreshing to see the interiors of a modern Japanese home.
 We made shokupan bread (Japanese milk bread) and a traditional Japanese lunch featuring miso soup, Tamagoyaki (egg rolls) and onigiri (rice balls).

 For the most part, life almost seemed ‘normal’ in Tokyo, considering a lot of tourist attractions were closed.
 Restaurants were still thriving and locals were still socialising in restaurants and Izakayas (casual drinking establishments like pubs).